 Too many people aren’t sure how to get help with credit card debt.
 Credit card debt can also be some of the toughest to pay down.
-When paying only the monthly minimum, high-interest rates often add years to payment plans.
+When paying only the monthly minimum, high-interest rates often add years to payment plans, making it nearly impossible to get out of debt.
 The average indebted household can speak to this, as their debt is over $15,000, according to NerdWallet.

 Student loan debt